I left developing WordPress sites around six years ago.

 They replied, “there will be network latency since your WordPress site is in the US server.”

 I felt something wrong.
-A lot of updates have happened in the Cloud technologies and seems like WordPress still lacks behind.
+A lot of updates have happened in the Cloud technologies and seems like WordPress still lags behind.

 We need a complete solution that can perform like static sites, without leaving the advantages of WordPress.
 It should be easy to configure too.
 Not like W3 Total Cache!

 Why not a few more Flying * plugins